bluesky/ophyd-websocket/README.md

 # ophyd-websocket
 Experimental python based websocket server used to live-monitor and set ophyd device values through a web browser.
-Please use branch feature/oas for the most recent updates.
+Use branch feature/oas for the most recent updates.

 ## Use Case
 If you are building a web browser application and need to: